All Episodes

 You met somebody who was going on that march.

-Yes, he was really interesting.
+Yes, it was really interesting.

-I changed my plans, uh, which actually made me sad because I think, well, I should be allowed to go into London and feel safe.
+I changed my plans, which actually made me sad because I think, well, I should be allowed to go into London and feel safe.

 But there you go.